byungjinmoon/Feedback-Delay-Network-FDN-/README.md

 And the reverberation time of the frequency in various spaces is different.

-We can simulate this effect by adding a filter to the FDN structure.
+We can simulate this effect by adding a filter (IIR filter or FIR filter) to the FDN structure.

   * Structure